-Twitter Might Be About To Get Rid Of The "Like" Button Because Nothing Good Can Stay
+Twitter Might Be About To Get Rid Of One Of Its Classic Features

 On the internet, everything is forever — until it's not.
 According to a report from The Telegraph, Twitter may be getting rid of the "like" button, so make sure to like all the good Twitter things with an open mind and heart (pun intended) before it's too late.
 Just one more piece of the social media landscape that's fading before our eyes.